penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights.md

 ## sessions

-Contains options related to optimizable conditions for sessions.
+It contains options related to optimisable conditions for sessions.

 `sessions`